Large language models for automated scholarly paper review: A survey: New datasets

 \section{New datasets}

-Datasets play an integral role in the ASPR process.
-As mentioned above, they play a key role in the supervised fine-tuning process and are used to assess the performance of tasks.
-The quality of the datasets largely determines the accuracy of the review results and the quality of the review reports.
-We have previously provided a comprehensive review of datasets for ASPR~\citep{lin-automated-2023}.
-With the advent of LLMs, many researchers have constructed their own datasets for various ASPR tasks.
-At the same time, there have also been a number of newly constructed datasets designed to provide a baseline for tasks based on traditional methods.
-Table~\ref{tab:new-datasets} is a review of the new outright datasets that have emerged since the previous review.
+Datasets are integral to the process of ASPR.
+As mentioned earlier, they are essential to supervised fine-tuning and serve as the foundation for evaluating task performance.
+The quality of these datasets directly impacts the accuracy of the review outcomes and the reliability of the review reports.
+In our previous work, we conducted a comprehensive review of datasets for ASPR~\citep{lin-automated-2023}.
+Since then, there have been several newly constructed datasets designed to establish benchmarks for tasks relying on traditional ASPR methods.
+Moreover, with the advent of LLMs, many researchers have constructed new datasets specifically tailored to tasks enabled by these advanced models.
+Table~\ref{tab:new-datasets} provides an updated review of recently developed datasets that have emerged since our previous study.

-As shown in the table above, we classify these datasets into five different categories based on the specific tasks: screening, main review, comment generating, quality assessment of reviews, and author response.
-For screening, main review, and comment generating, most of the datasets contain information about the text of the manuscript, metadata, decision-making results, review comments, and reports.
-Some datasets contain information about multiple rounds of dialogues in the process of reviewing, and these datasets can fully utilize the advantages of the LLMs in multi-round conversation.
-For the quality assessment of reviews task, some datasets come with labels manually labeled by experts to assess the quality of review comments in different aspects.
-However, all these data are limited to text and do not include other types of data (e.g., figures in the manuscript), and the existing ASPR datasets fail to provide development conditions and operational support for multi-module LLMs.
+As shown in Table~\ref{tab:new-datasets}, these datasets can be categorized into different groups based on specific phases of the review process: screening, main review, comment generation, review quality assessment, and author response.
+Datasets that support multiple phases are classified under a separate multi-purpose category.
+For screening, main review, and comment generation, the majority of the datasets contain information about the textual content of the manuscript, metadata, decision-making results, review comments, and reports.
+Some datasets also capture multi-turn conversations that occur throughout the process of reviewing, enabling LLMs to leverage their strengths in handling complex and iterative discussions.
+Regarding the task of review quality assessment, certain datasets within this category include manually annotated labels provided by domain experts.
+These labels help evaluate the quality of review comments across different dimensions.

+Overall, the existing ASPR-related datasets remain predominantly confined to textual data, overlooking other multimodal elements, such as figures, images, and tables from the manuscripts.
+This lack of multimodal integration restricts the potential for developing multimodal LLMs for ASPR.
+Additionally, operational support for multimodal LLM-driven ASPR is still underdeveloped, restricting the practical application of these models in real-world scenarios.